-Riding this Perm is currently NOT PERMITTED as entry into certain parts of Wales is only permitted if you have a 'reasonable excuse'.
+Riding this Perm is currently NOT PERMITTED as it crosses into Wales'.

 The Plains 300 is a longstanding Calendar event, currently running from Poynton and with a start time of 11pm.
 You can choose your own start time as all the controls allow for round the clock facilities, and free parking at Poynton is available at the public car park at Waitrose.
 Just make sure you are in one of the long-term spaces.